SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

 ### Recap
 In this exercise we checked our readiness and then created a KEDA ScaledObject.
 We verified that the ScaledObject was created and active by watching the solace-consumer Deployment scale to zero replicas, and by checking the HPA entry.

-Negative
+> aside negative
-: There should be 0 replicas of the solace-consumer running in the Kubernetes cluster at this point!
+> There should be 0 replicas of the solace-consumer running in the Kubernetes cluster at this point!

 ## Scale Deployment on Message Count